Securing Your Children’s Smiles

 As parents, it’s vital that we look after our children’s teeth and gums.
 Regularly visiting a kids dentist is an integral part of that.
 Many parents seek braces for children to help correct irregularities in their little one’s teeth and developing jaw.
 The right dental treatment at the right time means we can improve both the function and appearance of children’s mouths.
 Whilst brightening up their faces for years to come.

 Braces for children is best done at an early age because they help children to eat comfortably and support oral hygiene as the child is growing.
 While there used to be a stigma surrounding braces, today it is a different story.
-There are more options available than ever, and many of the children we treat in Woden wear their braces proudly.
+There are more options available than ever, and many of the children we treat at our practice in Woden, wear their braces proudly.

 Why Children’s Braces are Important